The Best Places To Retire In North Carolina Hands Down

 Mooresville

-According to the Economic Research Institute (ERI), the cost of living in Mooresville is 8% lower than the national average and 2% lower than the state average.
-If safety is important to you in retirement, aside from the cost of living, the crime rate for the area trends below the U.S. average, with incidents of violent crime around 57% lower than the national average.
-Zillow sets the house value average at $473,084, which is over $200,000 lower than the national average, while the average rent in Mooresville is $1,687.
-Again, rent is also below the national average and represents a discount of just over $300 per month to the U.S. rental average.
+According to the Economic Research Institute (ERI), the cost of living in Mooresville was 8% lower than the national average and 2% lower than the state average, as of February 2026.
+If safety is important to you in retirement, aside from the cost of living, the crime rate for the area also trends below the U.S. average, with incidents of violent crime around 57% lower than the national average.
+Per Zillow, house value averaged $473,084 in January 2026 – over $200,000 lower than the national average.
+The average rent in Mooresville during the same time was $1,687, representing a discount of just over $300 per month compared to the U.S. rental average.

-According to BestPlaces, health insurance premiums in Mooresville are twice as high as the U.S. average, however, with the exception of care related to pneumonia — specifically hip and knee replacements, and heart-related surgical procedures — the cost of acute medical care typically falls below the national average and can help mitigate some healthcare costs that can sneak up on retirees.
+However, according to BestPlaces, health insurance premiums in Mooresville are twice as high as the U.S. average.
+However, the cost of acute medical care typically falls below the national average which can help mitigate healthcare costs that sneak up on retirees.
 Situated beside Lake Norman, Mooresville offers a number of lakefront amenities with opportunities for swimming, boating, or just lounging and taking in the view.

 Columbus

-The average value of a home in Columbus, as per Zillow, also reflects deeper savings at $324,378, a price that hasn't moved over the last year.
+The average value of a home in Columbus, per Zillow, also reflects deeper savings at $324,378 in February 2026 — a price that hasn't moved over the last year.
 Surprisingly, renting doesn't appear to offer much of a discount from the national average at, as per Zumper, $1,900 per month.
 That said, this still falls below the national average, freeing up the equivalent of $95 per month or $1,140 per year you can put into your savings.

 Winston-Salem

-According to Payscale, although the cost of living in Winston-Salem is 9% lower than the national average, where a retiree really wins is where housing is concerned.
-With an average cost of housing 32% lower than the national average, a utility bill, medical bill, and transportation expense 11%, 6%, and 2% higher than the national average, respectively, the area is still worth a look.
-As per the Federal Reserve Bank of St. Louis (FRED), as of February 2026, the median listing price of a home in Winston-Salem is $330,000, an amount FRED notes is less than half the $700,108 national average.
+According to Payscale, although the cost of living in Winston-Salem is 9% lower than the national average, where a retiree really wins is housing.
+The average cost of housing in the area is 32% lower than the national average.
+As per the Federal Reserve Bank of St. Louis (FRED), as of February 2026, the median listing price of a home in Winston-Salem is $330,000, or less than half of the January 2026 national average of $700,108.

-According to Zillow, the average rent is $1,319, again providing seniors a welcome respite from a national average almost $700 higher.
+According to Zillow, the average rent was $1,319 in January 2026, providing seniors a welcome respite from a national average almost $700 higher.
 As per aPlaceforMom, the average cost of independent living in Winston-Salem is $3,954 per month compared to a national average of $4,235 per month.
-Winston-Salem is also located in wine country, which means a retiree could enjoy an occasional weekend wine touring the countryside with the money they save on housing and rent.
-You can also turn your love of wine into an investment opportunity
+Winston-Salem is also located in wine country, which means a retiree could enjoy weekend wine tours in the countryside with the money they save on housing and rent.
+Or, they could even turn a love of wine into an investment opportunity

 Elizabeth City